 Using this apparatus, the following experiments can be performed:

-1. Measure thermal conductivity of poor conductor (rubber and bakelite samples included)
+1. Measure thermal conductivity of poor conductor (rubber and bakelite specimens included)

 2. Learn how to calculate heat conduction rate using cooling rate